-Somewhat similar to Kenya coffee, Tanzania coffee beans also exhibits a bright and vibrant, winy acidity, sometimes even sharp, and with a deep, rich, and strong taste.
-Typically with a medium to full body that is intense and creamy, a fine Tanzania coffee has a sweet berry-like, fruity flavor and sometimes notes of cedar.
+Somewhat similar to Kenya coffee, Tanzania coffee reviews also exhibits a bright and vibrant, wine-y acidity, sometimes even sharp, and with a deep, rich, and strong taste.
+Typically with a medium to full body that is intense and creamy, a fine Tanzania coffee has tasting notes of a sweet berry-like, fruity flavor and sometimes notes of cedar.

 The acidity levels of Tanzania coffee are slightly muted compared to Kenyan coffee, are also less consistent with a milder body.
 Although the fruit and acidity are more understated they still shine brightly.
 Ground, dry Tanzania coffee may present a sweet molasses fragrance that is slightly floral with notes of apple fruit.

 When Tanzania coffee is given a City Roast it accentuates the herbal-floral scent while a darker roast brings out the berry fruit flavor and a black pepper spice accent in the finish.